Dina L. Relles

 1. thank you, thank you…and i love the thought that you, too, may be out there doing the same. i have found that somehow it is the simplest things that are the most sustaining…xo

-5. Jennifer Zitron Suomi says:
+5. Jennifer Zitron Suomi's avatar Jennifer Zitron Suomi says:

 This was so relaxing to read, Dina.
 It brought me to a place of peace, familiarity and comfort on this busy morning.
 These reflections would make a wonderful published calendar or datebook.
 Even though somewhat obsolete, your sentiments just may bring back their popularity!